llpeterson/security/key-distro.md

 ## Predistribution of Symmetric Keys

-If Alice wants to use a secret-key cipher to communicate with Bob, she can't just pick a key and send it to to him because, without already having a key, they can't encrypt this key to keep it confidential and they can't authenticate each other.
+If Alice wants to use a secret-key cipher to communicate with Bob, she can't just pick a key and send it to him because, without already having a key, they can't encrypt this key to keep it confidential and they can't authenticate each other.
 As with public keys, some predistribution scheme is needed.
 Predistribution is harder for